Webtica/integration-for-elementor-forms-sendinblue/readme.txt

 == Changelog ==

 = 1.5.2 - 2022-09-04 =
+* Fixed issue with double optin when check for existing user was not enabled.
 * Tested Elementor up to 3.7.4
 * Tested Elementor PRO up to 3.7.5
 * Tested WordPress up to 6.0.2